siddharthshah87/grid-services/openadr_backend/README.md

 ### Required environment variables

-The service loads its database settings from environment variables with the `POSTGRES_` prefix.
+The service loads its database settings from environment variables with the `DB_` prefix.
 Define the following variables or place them in a `.env` file:

 - `DB_HOST` – hostname of the PostgreSQL server
 - `DB_USER` – database user